 After all, it’s a wonderful feeling seeing a client’s face light up once they finally open their eyes and look into the mirror, smile and prepare for one of the best days of their lives.
 Why let that sparkle go to waste?
 Asking clients to leave you a short review of your makeup services can boost your bookings, increase your ratings and spread the word.

 Here’s a run-down of some simple do’s and don’ts when it comes to asking your client for a review.

 How to ask your client for a review – DO’s.

 - Be polite – demanding a review is likely to have the adverse effect, keeping that friendly and relaxed relationship with your client is a sure way to secure a positive review after the big day.

 How to ask your client for a review -DON’Ts

 - Bombard the bride on her big day, odds are that if you ask for a review just as the bride is about the put on her dress – your question will be forgotten.
 Be sure to ask when the time is right, without any pressure.

 Follow these simple tips to help get the most from your bridal bookings, after all client reviews are the all-important tool in securing potential clients and getting your name out there for others to see.

-Nowadays more brides searching local directories to find professional and local makeup artists,.
-So, please visit your business listing in our directory and keep it updated.
+Nowadays more brides searching local directories to find professional and local makeup artists.
+Visit your business listing in our directory and keep your reviews up to date.